wacfeld/fairy/README.md

 all the interesting logic is in moves.py, and the thought processes behind them are in plan.txt

+all the resulting pieces are in pieces.py (though you can add more). the piecemap (dictionary mapping letters to pieces) and starting FEN are in main.py, which you can experiment with.

+everything is currently a work in progress; i am just experimenting with stuff myself.

 dependencies:
 - python3
 - tkinter